BigIan1969/polari/chapter04.md

 B. To show off one's knowledge of the language

-C. To make fun of the staff
+C. To fish for compliments.

 D. To order food and drinks